OlivierLD/ROB/Java-TCP-Python/README.md

 And this until the client explicitly disconnects.
 See [here](https://realpython.com/python-sockets/#tcp-sockets), good Real-Python document.

-> Theorically, a TCP server should be able to manage several clients.
+> Theoretically, a TCP server should be able to manage several clients.
 This is probably a good thing, but it might not always be a requirement here.
 > But we'll need to be careful.

 ### All Java (Java Server, Java Client(s))